-As a Discover cardholder, you also receive a range of other benefits including price protection.
+As a Discover cardholder, you also receive a range of other benefits.
 But beyond these tangible benefits, there’s also the strength of Discover’s customer service department.
 Discover offers 100% US-based customer service representatives, and when you talk to Discover cardholders, you are likely to hear good things about their interactions with the company.
 Other customer-friendly policies include having no penalty interest rate, no foreign transaction fees, and your first late payment fee is automatically waived.

 As a travel award enthusiast, the major problem I’ve always had with choosing a no-fee credit card is that it rules out nearly all of the best travel reward cards on the market.
 And while there are a few no-fee cards that offer airline miles, the best travel reward cards offer points that you can transfer to several different frequent flyer programs.
 The Amex EveryDay® Credit Card from American Express is the only card that offers these type of flexible reward points with no annual fee.